-The reverse mortgage is a great tool that can be used to enhance retirement.
+The reverse mortgage is a great tool that can be used to enhance retirement

 At SCL Mortgage, we use a consultative approach and explain all the options available to you so you can make the best decision for your particular situation.
 This mortgage can be a life changer and should be a part of every senior’s retirement plan.

-*This material is not from HUD or FHA and has not been approved by HUD or a government agency.
+*Available to borrowers 62 years of age or older in select states, some states have higher minimum ages.
+This material is not from HUD or FHA and has not been approved by HUD or a government agency.
 The borrower must meet all loan obligations, including living in the property as the principal residence and paying property charges, including property taxes, fees, hazard insurance.
 The borrower must maintain the home.
 Not tax advice, consult a tax professional.